 Academic Skills Center

-The Center for Research Quality’s website offers a Historical Alignment Tool to help you put your ideas together, ensuring that the key elements are aligned.
+The Office of Research and Doctoral Services’s website offers a Historical Alignment Tool to help you put your ideas together, ensuring that the key elements are aligned.

 Now is the time to hone your Library research skills.
 Insufficient research skills can be a stumbling block at the capstone stage, so take advantage of the opportunities during your course work to learn to be an effective researcher.
 When doing research for your discussions and assignments, take some time to think about the process involved.
 What database are you using?
 What keywords are you using?
 Are they effective?
 What resources are appropriate for different research needs?

 The Walden Library has resources that help you make better resource choices and be a more effective researcher.

 Reading dissertations and project studies is an important part of preparing for your capstone.
 The more you read the research output of other doctoral students, the better prepared you will be for your own capstone journey.

 ScholarWorks houses Walden dissertations, Walden journals, and publications by Walden faculty.
 Investigate the impressive scholarly and creative output of the Walden University community

 If you are curious about the different research methods that you might use in your capstone, the Office of Research and Doctoral Services offers some research methods tutorials to give you a broad overview of some potential options.